ThompsonJonM/giphy-app/README.md

 READ FROM BOTTOM TO TOP

+20170610 - 1502

+INDEX.HTML: Switched places of the addGif and gifView.

+APP.JS: Added value removal to the addgif click control.

+STYLESHEET.CSS: Added image styling.

 20170609 - 1533

 APP.JS: Added stop/go function for images.
 Now the gifs load in a still state and do not animate until clicked.
 This was a bit of a slog.